 Why Should I Pursue a Women's and Gender Studies Minor?

 Women's and Gender Studies courses offer a valuable component to any disciplinary major.
 Students develop self-confidence, critical thought processes, and communication skills that contribute to academic achievement and successful post-university careers.
-Women's and Gender Studies students have used their unique preparation to pursue graduate degrees in Women's and Gender Studies and other disciplines.
-Students have also pursued careers in law, human services, business, the health sciences, visual arts, publishing, and education.
+Women's and Gender Studies students have pursued careers in law, human services, business, the health sciences, visual arts, publishing, and education.
 With its emphasis on critical thinking and communication, the Women's and Gender Studies minor is a valuable asset for any college graduate.

 The Minor in Women's and Gender Studies

 The minor consists of 6 classes (18 credits) as follows:

 - WGS 101, Introduction to Women's and Gender Studies

 - WGS 201, Introduction to Feminist Theory

 - one (1) upper-level femnist theory course (WGS 302, 305, 306, or 307)

 WGS 101 is offered every semester.
 WGS 201 and 312 run in the fall, and the upper-level feminist theory course runs in the spring.